corda/corda/docs/source/flow-library.rst

 A couple of constructors are provided that accept a single transaction.
 When these are used, the dependencies of that transaction are resolved and then the transaction itself is verified.
 Again, if successful, the results are inserted into the database as long as a [SignedTransaction] was provided.
-If only the [WireTransaction] form was provided then this isn't enough to put into the local database, so only the dependencies are checked and inserted.
-This way to use the flow is helpful when resolving and verifying a finished but partially signed transaction.
+If only the ``WireTransaction`` form was provided then this isn't enough to put into the local database, so only the dependencies are checked and inserted.
+This way to use the flow is helpful when resolving and verifying an unfinished transaction.

 The flow returns a list of verified ``LedgerTransaction`` objects, in a depth-first order.